grego/rust-polyomino/README.md

 covers (with respect to rotation or reflection) as separate covers.

 The input needs to be a valid UTF-8 text.
-The program runs through separate characters (opposed to the *grapheme clusters*, usually perceived as separate letters), so it is recommended to only use the characters that are displayed separately.
+The program runs through separate code points (opposed to the *grapheme clusters*, usually perceived as separate letters), so it is recommended to only use the characters that are displayed separately.